 In that moment he decided he would leave Tunisia.
 He didn’t know how, but he knew that he would.
 And, as luck would have it, he landed a job at 22 with Saudi Arabia Airlines as a flight attendant.
 Moving to Jedda and then to Athens, where he was stationed for 6 years, he eventually won the green card lottery and moved to the US.

-When Salim opened Café Collage, 22 years ago, he was managing the business but eventually gravitated toward the kitchen where it felt very natural, thanks to years of evenings with his mother while she cooked in the kitchen.
+When Salim opened Café Collage, 24 years ago, he was managing the business but eventually gravitated toward the kitchen where it felt very natural, thanks to years of evenings with his mother.
 Little did he know how much he was learning from her, about preparing food and creating flavors or how this experience would, some day, propel him in a new direction.

 Follow Salim’s journey at @cafecollage and @innatcafecollage on Instagram.